CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > > {: .fs-3 }
 > > _“...they came out of the Far West and were messengers sent to contest the power of Sauron, ...but they were forbidden to match his power with power...”_ ***---&#65279;LotR***
 >

+ - [CRF 1 (Oct 1996) - TURN SEQUENCE, Site Phase, On-Guard Cards](/original/rulings/crf-1/#on-guard-cards)<br>Additionally, the on-guard card may only be revealed if it affects the company or a character in the company that site phase–this clarification is actually looser than the rule printed on page page 61 of the METW Unlimited Rulesbook.
+This rule did state the on-guard card may only be revealed if it directly affected the company.
+Only declared or on-going cards and effects can be considered when determining the validy of revealing an on-guard card–cards in your hand, your opponent’s hand, play deck, discard pile, etc. cannot be considered and potential effects that have not been triggered cannot be considered.
+An on-guard card may not be revealed if it has an effect that is meaningless during a company’s site phase.<br>As an example of how this requirement is looser now, _Balance of Things_ may be revealed as an on-guard card so long as at least one character in the company, during whose site phase _Balance of Things_ is revealed, carries at least one corruption source.

 ---